robhizon26/tfjs-classify-i/README.md

 3) Register your model paths in modeldirectory.txt.
 >This app has sample loaded models so it is easy for you to follow.

-.
 ![](others/images/modeldirectory.jpg)
-##### *The image on the left shows where to drop your model files in the app.
-It's on Visual Studio Code.
-The image on the right is the model list modal where you can see your list of models in the app.
-This is also where you can choose a model to load.
-This also shows that the list here is the same as the list of models you register in modeldirectory.txt.*
-.

 ## How to run this project in the browser
  You can run *ng serve* or *npm start* to run the app on the browser.
 ## How to run this project on device